carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 {: .language-groovy }

 > # Closures
 > In the above example the filter condition is wrapped in curly brackets, instead of round brackets, since it specifies a closure as the operator’s argument.
-This just is a language syntax-sugar for filter({ it % 2 == 0 } )
+This just is a language syntax-sugar for filter({ it=='X'})
 {: .callout}

-> ## filter operator
+> ## Filter a channel
 >
 > Add the filter `filter({ it % 2 == 0 })` to the Nextflow script below to view only the even numbered chromosomes.
 > ~~~